ismael-figueiredo/ismael-figueiredo/README.md

 - 🗃️ Version code control: `GIT & GitHub`
 - 🎨 Layout design: `Figma`

+#### Continuous Growth:
+- 🌱 Always seeking new challenges and keeping up-to-date with the latest technologies to enhance my skills and contribute even more to the projects I am involved in.

 #### Contacts

 - ✉️ Email: contato@ismaelfigueiredo.com
 - 💼 Linkedin: https://www.linkedin.com/in/ismael-figueiredo-09689a211/

+#### 📈 Check out my projects below to get an idea of my work and the solutions I have developed.

 <a href="https://app.rocketseat.com.br/me/ismael-figueiredo-00324"><img src="https://app.rocketseat.com.br/api/rocketid/share?slug=ismael-figueiredo-00324&type=card" width="280" alt="ismael figueiredo's Rocket ID"/></a>